Position

 • Supervise and manage a team of quality inspectors and technicians.

-• Develop, implement, and maintain quality control procedures and standards.
+• Develop and implement quality control procedures and standards.

-• Conduct regular inspections and audits to ensure compliance with quality standards.
+• Conduct regular quality audits and inspections to ensure compliance with company policies and industry regulations.

 • Analyze quality data and reports to identify trends and areas for improvement.

-• Collaborate with production, engineering, and other departments to resolve quality issues.
+• Collaborate with production, engineering, and other departments to resolve quality issues and implement corrective actions.

 Qualifications